alan-turing-institute/rds-course/coursebook/modules/m2/2-15-MissingData.md

 ### Dealing with Missing Values

-TODO

-- Dealing with missing values:
-    - imputation
-    - delete/ignore/drop
+How do we deal with missing values?
+There are many approaches, we lay two simple and popular varieties below:

+#### Listwise Deletion

+Simply drop any rows that contain missing values.
+This is the simplest method of dealing with missing data!

+However, this can introduce bias.
+We should consider *why* the data is missing.
+Listwise deletion will introduce bias when the remaining data can no longer be reflective of the original data.

+#### Single Imputation

+Apply a rule to replace a missing value.
+For example, replace with the mean or the value of the last observation (last observation carried forward - LOCF).

+Again, single imputation methods can easily introduce bias.
+Use with caution.

 ### Missingness Terminology

-Some terms to help us with the scenarios in which values are missing:
+Here, we introduce some terminology to help us with the scenarios in which values are missing.

+[Sterne et al. (2009)](https://www.bmj.com/content/338/bmj.b2393/) provide similar definitions with biomedical examples and discussion of the use of multiple imputation.

 #### Missing Completely At Random (MCAR)